 Many people swear by urinating on irritated skin (Please don’t!), while others insist on applying seawater (I don’t think so!) and baking soda, aloe vera juice, or hot water (NOT cold water or ice).

-In our experience, HOT WATER works best (as much as you can stand it).
+In our experience, HOT WATER definitely works (as much as you can stand it).
 For example, jumping into a hot tub brings fast relief, while cold water makes the nematocyst fire again.

 If symptoms persist or get worse quickly, always seek immediate medical attention.